ltrudu/PrintConnectSample/URL_Print_Readme_English.txt

 PrintConnect documentation (in the Intents section you'll find a description of the methods implemented by the wrapper): https://www.zebra.com/content/dam/zebra_new_ia/en-us/solutions-verticals/product/Software/Printer%20Software/Link-OS/print-connect/PC-UserGuide-P1082444-001.pdf

-PrintConnect is available on the Google play store, but you will find it in the shared folder.
-It must be installed on the device, then install intentprint-release.apk
+PrintConnect is available on the Google play store : https://play.google.com/store/apps/details?id=com.zebra.printconnect It must be installed on the device, then install intentprint-release.apk

 The source code of the wrapper is available at the following address: